-In the process above, you were able to control the installation process and it was an interactive process where in you key in your requirements and based on that the installation progresses.
-Here we are going to introduce you a way of installing MongoDB in a silent or an unattended manner using the MongoDB command line utility.
+In the process above, you were able to control the installation process and it was an interactive process wherein you key in your requirements and based on that the installation progresses.
+Here we are going to introduce to you a way of installing MongoDB in a silent or an unattended manner using the MongoDB command line utility.

 Take a look at the following steps on how to do the same:

 For example, if we want to install only the MongoDB Server and Client on your system then you can choose to run the following command only to install these two components.

 Steps above enables you to install the MongoDB related components via the interactive installer installation or the silent installation (choice is all yours).
 Now that we have installed the MongoDB database, let us see how we can run this to start the database as such.